kurty51114/assignment2_2420/README.md

 The `new_user.sh` script automates the process of creating a new user on the system, initializing their home directory, and adding them to appropriate groups.
 It contains several functions:

-- **createGroup**: This function creates a new group with the same name as the user and assigns the user a unique GID.
-It checks if the group already exists and ensures it is added to both the `/etc/group` and `/etc/gshadow` files.
-If the group is successfully created, the function returns a success message.
+- ************************createUserGroup**: This function creates a new group with the same name as the user and assigns it a unique GID.
+It checks if the group already exists, adding it to both the /etc/group and /etc/gshadow files.
+If successfully created, it returns a success message.

+- **createNewGroup**: This function creates a specified group that doesn't share the same name as the user.
+It assigns a unique GID to the group and verifies that it was successfully created by checking /etc/group.

+- **addUserToGroup**: This function adds the user to a specified group.
+It modifies the group entry in /etc/group, appending the user’s name.
+If no users are present in the group, the username is added without a comma separator.

-- **home_init**: This function initializes the user's home directory by copying the contents of `/etc/skel` (the skeleton directory) into the newly created home directory.
-The home directory is then owned by the user and their group.
+- **home_init**: This function initializes the user's home directory by copying the contents of /etc/skel (the skeleton directory) into the new home directory.
+Ownership is set to the user and their primary group.

+- **setPasswd**: This function sets the user's password.
+It prompts the user to enter the password, checking for errors, and continues until successfully set.

-- **addUser**: This function creates the user entry in the `/etc/passwd` file with a unique UID and GID.
-It also creates the user's home directory and initializes it using the `home_init` function.
-Additionally, it handles the addition of the user to any additional groups specified.
+- **addUser**: This function creates the user entry in the /etc/passwd file with a unique UID and GID, initializes the home directory with home_init, and adds the user to any additional specified groups.
+It first checks if the user already exists, then determines the next available UID/GID and sets up both.

 - **provideOptions**: This function parses command-line arguments passed to the script.
-The `-u` option is used for specifying the username, `-s` for the shell, and `-g` for any additional groups.
-If the username is provided, the function calls `addUser` to create the user with the specified settings.
+The -u option specifies the username, -s sets the shell, and -g handles additional groups.
+If the username is provided, the function calls addUser to create the user with the specified settings.

 ## How to Use
 1. Clone this repository to your home directory on linux.